a11ywatch/a11ywatch/cli/README.md

 ## Features

 You can enable the usage of a gRPC client instead of http by using the flag `--features grpc` on install.
+This runs drastically faster on large websites and allows logs on stream per crawl to get a better idea on what is going on.

-1. grpc - enable gRPC client [beta] (does not display issues only stats)
+1. grpc - enable gRPC client [beta] (does not display issues only stats).

 ## Help